Alfa Romeo Maintenance: Cost, Plans and Service Schedule

 That’s no surprise, given that these are high-performance Italian sports cars — some of which contain Ferrari DNA.

-If you own an Alfa Romeo after its four-year/50,000-mile warranty expires, you can expect the cost of ownership to be much higher.
+If you own an Alfa Romeo after its 4-year/50,000 miles warranty expires, you can expect the cost of ownership to be much higher.
 Edmunds’ True Cost to Own tool suggests that, during its first year out of warranty, an Alfa Romeo Giulia sedan will cost around $544 in maintenance and $1,460 in repairs for a total of $2,004.

 So, yes — Alfa Romeos are expensive to own.
 But are they more or less expensive to own than their rivals from Germany and Japan?